 Appendix C: Captured information

-The Gradle Enterprise sbt plugin captures information while the build is running and transmits it to a server after the build has completed.
+The Develocity sbt plugin captures information while the build is running and transmits it to a server after the build has completed.

 Most of the information captured can be considered to be build data.
 This includes the name of the projects in your build, the tasks, plugins and other things of this nature.
 Some more general environmental information is also captured.
 This includes your Java version, operating system, hardware, country, timezone and other things of this nature.